Output-feedback Synthesis Orbit Geometry: Quotient Manifolds and LQG Direct Policy Optimization: Introduction

 \section{Introduction}

-Direct policy optimization (PO) synthesizes controllers by formalizing constrained optimization problems over controller parameters rather than solving for value functions or Lyapunov certificates using matrix inequalities.
-In recent years, PO has been shown to be an effective first order procedure for a number of feedback synthesis problems, while providing a natural bridge between control synthesis and data-driven methods and learning.
+Direct policy optimization (PO) synthesizes controllers by formalizing optimization problems over controller parameters rather than first solving for value functions or Lyapunov certificates, say using matrix inequalities.
+In recent years, PO has been shown to be an effective first-order procedure for a number of feedback synthesis problems, while also providing a natural bridge between control synthesis and reinforcement learning with \textit{stabilization} guarantees \cite{hu2023toward}.

-In the PO setting, design problems such as LQR, LQG, $H_\infty$ subject to $H_2$ or $H_\infty$ constraints \cite{hu2023toward, hu2022connectivity}, are first formalized in terms of the corresponding feedback parameters; subsequently, some variants of first order methods are adopted to update these parameters with the goal of at least a local convergence guarantees.
-Such a ``direct'' synthesis procedure has let to the need for a deeper analysis of the control objectives in relation to the space of controllers~\cite{bu2019topological, bu2020topological}.
-A primary example of such a perspective is the observation that when LQR is written directly in terms of the control parameters, it is gradient-dominant, allowing gradient descent to have a linear rate of convergence for its solution.
+In the PO setting, design problems such as the linear-quadratic regulator (LQR), linear-quadratic Gaussian (LQG), and mixed $H_2/H_\infty$, are directly parameterized in terms of the corresponding stabilizing feedback parameters; subsequently, a first-order method is adopted to update these parameters with the goal of local convergence guarantees to the optimum.
+Such a ``direct'' synthesis procedure has necessitated a deeper understanding of the interplay between analytic properties of various control design objectives in relation to the geometry of the space of stabilizing controllers~\cite{hu2022connectivity, bu2019topological, bu2020topological, tang2021analysis}.

-In the context of PO--as it turns out--LQG has a more intricate landscape as compared with the LQR~\cite{tang2021analysis}, hindering a straight forward adoption of first order methods for LQR for its solution.
-In fact, to our knowledge, there are no local convergence guarantees for LQG.
+In the context of PO--as it turns out--LQG and the domain of dynamic output-feedback controllers has a more intricate landscape as compared with LQR and the domain of static state-feedback controllers, hindering a straightforward adoption of first order methods.
+This includes spurious non-strict saddle points \cite{zheng2022escaping} and no coercivity.
+In fact, to the best of our knowledge, there are no local convergence guarantees for LQG PO.
 There are a number of reasons for this.
-First, the domain of output-feedback controllers similar to the case of state feedback are non-convex.
-However, as opposed to the LQR case, the LQG cost admits strict and non-strict saddle points.
-Furthermore, the coordinate-invariance of LQG implies that each stationary point lies within an orbit of stationary points.
-Moreover, some systems admit degenerate LQG controllers, hence greatly impacting the convergence rate for optimization algorithms.
-In fact, the LQG controller can be non-minimal and have small stability margins \cite{doyle1978guaranteed}.
-Last, the search space of full-order controllers is large with $n^2 + nm + np$ dimensions, where $n$, $m$, and $p$ are the dimensions of the state, control, and output, respectively.
+First, the coordinate-invariance of LQG implies that each stationary point lies within an ``orbit'' of stationary points.
+This observation implies that the LQG cost admits stationary points with singular Hessians.
+Next, certain systems can admit \textit{degenerate} LQG controllers, greatly impacting the convergence rate of optimization algorithms.
+In fact, LQG controllers can be non-minimal and have small stability margins.
+Lastly, the search space of full-order LQG controllers is large with $n^2 + nm + np$ dimensions, where $n$, $m$, and $p$ are the dimensions of the state, control, and output, respectively.